 NPCA AT WORK

 Planning a national park road trip with your electric car typically involves a bit of online sleuthing to plot out charging stations along your route and within the parks.
-To help, NPCA has been designing a map (scheduled for release this winter) that puts everything you need within a click.
-With just a pan and a zoom, you’ll be able to determine that Rocky Mountain National Park, for example, has zero in-park charging stations, but that the gateway of Estes Park counts nearly a dozen, including one just outside the park entrance.
+To help, NPCA has designed a map that puts everything you need within a click.
+With just a pan and a zoom, you can determine that Rocky Mountain National Park, for example, has zero in-park charging stations, but that the gateway of Estes Park counts nearly a dozen, including one just outside the park entrance.

 The map, which pulls from federal databases, also details which parks offer public transit, such as the shuttle at Zion National Park.
 Making that information more widely available to visitors is critical to combating traffic woes in many of the most popular national parks, said Karen Hevel-Mingo, NPCA’s director of sustainability and climate change.
 She’s working with other staff members and allies to think through how to expand park access for visitors of all income levels and physical abilities without sacrificing park resources.